FirbyKirby/WindowsToGo/README.md

 ###EXAMPLES
 `PS> New-WindowsToGo D:\sources\install.wim`
-Create "Windows To Go" disk(s) using Windows installation media attached to the computer (usually through DVD or USB.)
+Create Windows To Go disk(s) using Windows installation media attached to the computer (usually through DVD or USB.)

 `PS> New-WindowsToGo D:\sources\install.wim -Drivers ~\Desktop\Drivers\`
-Create "Windows To Go" disk(s) using Windows installation media attached to the computer.
+Create Windows To Go disk(s) using Windows installation media attached to the computer.
 Inject .inf drivers found in "Drivers" folder on user's desktop.

 `PS> New-WindowsToGo ~\Desktop\myimage.wim -UnattendPath ~\Desktop\unattend.xml -MinimumFreeSpace 8GB`
-Create "Windows To Go" disk(s) using a custom windows image file called "myimage.wim".
-Insert a custom unattended installtion file called "unattend.xml" into the "Windows To Go" drive(s).
+Create Windows To Go disk(s) using a custom windows image file called "myimage.wim".
+Insert a custom unattended installtion file called "unattend.xml" into the Windows To Go drive(s).
 Ensure that the drive(s) have at least 8GB of free space remaining after creation.

 `PS> New-WindowsToGo ~\Desktop\myimage.wim -NoPrompts`
-Create "Windows To Go" disk(s) using a custom windows image file called "myimage.wim".
+Create Windows To Go disk(s) using a custom windows image file called "myimage.wim".
 Do not prompt the user for input and image all compatible drives attached to the host computer.

 ###NOTES
 To improve performance while using the _New-WindowsToGo_ function, disable any real-time virus scan or security software.
 For example, turn off Windows Defender's real-time protection.